bahrus/templ-mount/README.md

 Then it will only import the content between the first two such strings.
 This helps allow an html file / stream to serve both as standalone web page, but also as a template that could be used as web component.

 templ-mount works well in combination with [carbon-copy](https://www.webcomponents.org/element/carbon-copy).

+## Weird browser behavior and work around when working with recursive template imports.

+It appears that if you clone a template containing script tags, into a header,  as shown above, the script tags get loaded.

+However if you insert a template via fetch into the header, and that template has script tags, and that template is cloned into the header, although the script tags appear in the header, they *don't* get activated!
+The same behavior is observed in multiple browsers.

+The work around is to reference this file:

+<script type="module" src="../activateScript.js"></script>

+and add a "clone-me" attribute to the script tags needing to be activated.

 ## Referencing: